harbour/core/utils/hbmk2/doc/hbmk2.pt_BR.md

  - **\*\.hbc** collection of options that accompany components \(aka 'libs', aka packages\)\.
 Use different syntax than command\-line and \.hbp/\.hbm files\.
 Lines beginning with '\#' character are ignored, each directive must be placed in separate lines\.
  - **\*\.ch** if passed directly as a source file, it will be used as additional standard header
  - **hbmk\.hbc** standard \.hbc file that gets automatically processed, if present\.
 Possible location\(s\) \(in order of precedence\) \[\*\]: %APPDATA%\\\.harbour, &lt;hbmk2 diretório&gt;
- - **hbmk\.hbm** optional \.hbm file residing in current working directory, which gets automatically processed before other options
+ - **hbmk\.hbm** o arquivo opcional \.hbm residente no diretório de trabalho atual será processado automaticamente antes das outras opções
  - **$hb\_pkg\_dynlib\.hbm** special \.hbm file embedded inside hbmk2\.
 It manages the details of creating a dynamic library \(in the style of Harbour contribs\)\.
  - **$hb\_pkg\_install\.hbm** special \.hbm file embedded inside hbmk2\.
 It manages the details of installing build targets and related package files to standard locations \(in the style of Harbour contribs\)\.